Hariharan8888/netflix-gpt/README.md

 - Create React App
 - Configure with Tailwindcss
 - Header
+- Routing
 - Login form
 - Sign Up form
+- Form Validation
+- useRef hook
+- Firebase set up
+- Deployed Our app using Firebase
+- Create Sign Up in User
+- Implement Sign In user API
+- Created redux store with userslice
+- Bug fix sign in and sign out
+- using useEffect to control the navigate
+- Unsubscribe the onAuthStateChange callback
+- created a constant file to put all hard coded links
+- Registered TMDB and created a app on that website
+- created a first api call sucessfully uisng TMDB -custom hook for NowPlayingmovie
+- created MovieSlice
+- update store with movie slice
+- planning the components inside browse
+- fetch data for trailer video
+- custom hook for a playingTrailer
+- updated store movietrailer and created a slice for it
+- embedded youtube video
+- autoplay on page

+-

 #Features(structure of Our App)